To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Not so great for… manoeuvrability

 Whether it’s down to the titular ingredients of bamboo and charcoal or more testament to the design of the mattress itself, Otty’s Pure Hybrid is a great choice for hot sleepers.
-In fact, at the time of testing in __, our reviewer called it the “coolest-feeling bed-in-a-box mattress I’ve tested to date”.
+In fact, at the time of testing, our reviewer called it the “coolest-feeling bed-in-a-box mattress I’ve tested to date”.

 The Pure Hybrid offers great levels of comfort and support for a range of sleeping positions, decent motion isolation and excellent edge support.
 In fact, one of the only downsides we could find was its lack of side handles, which poses a bit of a problem when it comes to rotating it.